Residential Drop-Off Centers

 - If a site attendant cannot satisfactorily address a visitor’s question or concern, or if there is a dispute, the visitor should speak with the facility supervisor.

-- All visitors must remain with their vehicle while using the Citizens’ Convenience Center.
+- All visitors must remain with their vehicle while using the Residential Drop-off Center.

-- Salvaging, junking, or removing any items from the Citizens’ Convenience Center is strictly forbidden and will be considered theft of City property.
+- Salvaging, junking, or removing any items from the Residential Drop-Off Center is strictly forbidden and will be considered theft of City property.